Birdwatching in the Yorkshire Dales

 With its varied habitats (including woodlands, meadows, moorlands and limestone upland environments) the Yorkshire Dales is a birdwatcher's paradise.

-The fast flowing streams, rivers and waterfalls of the upper dales are frequented by birds such as heron (pictured above), dippers and kingfishers, while the open moorlands provide habitat for the likes of curlew and lapwing, along with birds of prey, amongst others.
+The fast flowing streams, rivers and waterfalls of the area are frequented by birds such as heron (pictured above), dippers and kingfishers, while the open moorlands provide habitat for the likes of curlew and lapwing, along with birds of prey such as the peregrine falcons which nest regularly at Malham Cove and possibly also in other parts of the dales too.

-Other good spots for birdwatching remain too numerous to name, but for the ornithologist who wants to see bird species from all over the world in a captive environment the bird garden at Harewood House is also worth a visit too.
+Good spots for birdwatching remain too numerous to name, but for the ornithologist who wants to see bird species from all over the world in a captive environment the bird garden at Harewood House could be worth a visit.

 The Yorkshire Dales - Home Page